 Our trees make our landscapes come alive.
 We cherish them, tend to their needs by purchasing special fertilizers or contacting a professional tree surgeon when in need of expert advice.
 Indeed, these majestic creations are the masters of our outdoor landscape.
 Considering how much we love our trees, we often forget them at night, yet that is when they can convey their most haunting beauty.
-These monuments to nature, stationary columns of bark and brawn, crowned beautifully with an abundance of leaves become absolute works of art when properly lit with affordable, outdoor solar lighting, such as what you’d find at Alice’s Garden.
+These monuments to nature, stationary columns of bark and brawn, crowned beautifully with an abundance of leaves become absolute works of art when properly lit with affordable, outdoor solar lighting, such as what you’d find at White Stores.
 If this idea captivates you, then allow us to help give you a start when it comes to lighting your very, own trees.

 The Importance of Balance and Preparation